For Patients & Caregivers

 - Reduce serum iron level

-There is a small study showing wheat grass juice can act as a chelator and help reduce iron level in patients with myelodysplastic syndrome.
+There is a small study showing wheat grass juice can act as a chelator and help reduce iron levels in patients with myelodysplastic syndrome.

 - Ulcerative colitis